walmartlabs/concord-website/docs/plugins/http.md

 # {{ page.title }}

-The `http` task provides a basic HTTP/REST client as a task so the users won't have to use a script or resort to running curl from a docker container.

-`http` task execute the request and return the [Http response](#http-task-response) object which can be store in the output variable by providing the `out` parameter.
+The `http` task provides a basic HTTP/REST client as a task to call restful endpoints. `http` task execute the request and return the [Http response](#http-task-response) object which can be store in the output variable by providing the `out` parameter.

 The task is provided automatically by the Concord and does not require any external dependencies.